oravivek/learning-library/enterprise-manageability-library/operations-insights/capacity-planning-adb/capacity-planning-adb.md

       ![Left Pane](./images/storage-menu.png " ")

-2. You get complete view of storage usage across all Operations Insights enabled databases
+2. You get a complete view of storage usage across all Operations Insights enabled databases

       ![Left Pane](./images/database-storage.png " ")

     From here we can identify servers with underused or overused storage and also compare storage utilization between databases.

-3. From the drop down on the top select **30 Days High Utilization Forecast**.
+3. From the drop-down on the top select **30 Days High Utilization Forecast**.

       ![Left Pane](./images/storage-utilization-forecast.png " ")

-4. In the **Trend & Forecast** chart View the storage trend and usage forecast for selected database.
+4. In the **Trend & Forecast** chart View the storage trend and usage forecast for the selected database.

       ![Left Pane](./images/storage-trend-forecast.png " ")

 5. In the **Trend & Forecast** chart View click on **Machine Learning** to project future resource consumption.
-Machine Learning is a more advanced model that takes seasonality into consideration.
+Machine Learning is a more advanced model that considers seasonality.

       ![Left Pane](./images/storage-trend-forecast-ml.png " ")